aristanetworks/avd-workshops/workshops/cicd-basics.md

 WORKDIR /app
 ```

-The code block above is the Dockerfile that was used to build the runner in this workflow.
-We start with a base container of `python:3.9.16-slim`, we then copy any additional python requirements.
+The code block above is the Dockerfile used to build the runner in this workflow.
+We start with a base container of `python:3.9.16-slim`.
+We then copy any additional Python requirements.
 The last few steps install the requirements with pip and Ansible Galaxy.

-Docker compose is used to define the deployment of our AVD runner in the `docker-compose.yml` file at the root of our repository.
-This is optional but allows for a cleaner definition of our container instead of using a long winded `docker run` command.
+Docker compose defines the deployment of our AVD runner in the `docker-compose.yml` file at the root of our repository.
+This is optional but allows for a cleaner container definition instead of using a long-winded `docker run` command.

 ```yaml
 # docker-compose.yml